 Selecting References: The Critical Step

 Now comes the most important part: selecting the right reference populations.
 Omitting one crucial “anchor” can result in a false positive model, though this vulnerability is no different in qpAdm.
 The key principle: f4-statistics should be informative and the references should be differentially related to the sources (including the target).
-Adding five different references that deliver essentially the same genetic information has no value and in fact only introduces noise.
+Adding five different references that deliver essentially the same genetic drift information has no value and in fact only introduces noise.

 For a deeper understanding of what makes f4-statistics informative, refer to my post: Running f4-Statistics with Admixtools in R.